 Laminate your page.
 I use this inexpensive at-home laminator.

-- Laminates documents up to 9 inches wide; compatible with letter, legal, business-card, and photo-size papers
+- Laminates documents up to 9 inches wide, including letter, legal, business-card, and photo-size papers

 Cut out the puzzle pieces.